yannh/homepage/content/posts/lambda-execution-model.md

 Indeed, origin-requests need to run *after the cache*.
 Adding an origin shield to your Cloudfront distribution changes where your origin-* lambda are executed: they will now be run at the origin-shield instead of the regional cache.
-Depending on your use-case, this might be appropriate - but it is important to node that origin-requests are now executed close to the origin, and potentially quite far from the user and the edge.
+Depending on your use-case, this might be appropriate - but it is important to note that origin-requests are now executed close to the origin, and potentially quite far from the user and the edge.

 ### Cloudfront functions